bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-confirm.md

 {% note info "Attention!" %}

-This method has been deprecated since version **22.400.0**.
+The method has been deprecated since version **22.400.0**.
 It is recommended to use the method [catalog.document.conduct](./catalog-document-conduct.md).

 {% endnote %}

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
-> Who can subscribe: any user
+> Who can sign: any user

 ## Description